 Third, prepare for your title bout with MBE Civ Pro by creating some charts with common deadlines.
 While many of the punches in Civ Pro’s repertoire are theoretical (we’re looking at you, Erie doctrine), timing and procedural deadlines are also important.
-There are many resources online with ready-made charts of common deadlines, but making your own chart will help your brain remember those pesky discovery deadlines while you’re taking punches during the exam.
+There are many resources online with ready-made charts of common deadlines (here’s one we like right here), but making your own chart will help your brain remember those pesky discovery deadlines while you’re taking punches during the exam.

 Finally, take some time during your studies to let your mind rest.
 No one becomes the champion by overtraining!
 Now we’re not telling you to slack off—the bar exam is challenging, and studying thoroughly for the exam is necessary.
 But the occasional mental break will help you remember all the ins and outs of Civ Pro.
 So, remember to put down the books periodically and take a jog up the steps of your local art museum.

 If you follow these steps and study smart, you’ll be bobbing and weaving around MBE Civ Pro in no time.
 And as a little treat for making it to the end of this post, we’ll leave you with a UWorld MBE Civ Pro practice question.
 In addition to over 1,000 licensed NCBE questions, UWorld’s development team ensures that every UWorld-written question strictly adheres to the same guidelines the NCBE follows when writing questions for the actual MBE.
 Take this one, for example: